alickrxu/TheBestFood/README.md

 ` test_dates_dictionary.txt` maps restuarant to length of existence for test restuarants (in years) ` training_dates_dictionary.txt` maps restuarant to length of existence for training restuarants

+# Usage
+First, run `get_restuarants.py` with bounding box of desired geographic region.
+This will produce a file `businesses.txt` that contains Yelp information about every restuarant in that region.
+Then, run `date_convert.py` to calculate length of existence of every restaurant.
+Then convert the features into svm format with `make_svm_data.py`, then finally get classification results with `classify_restaurants.py`

+As of now, you still need to manually find closed restuarants.

 # Dependencies
 ` pip install yelp `